Mibea/Hatter/README.md

 ======
 <img src="https://github.com/Mibea/Hatter/blob/main/Hatter-overview.jpg" align="center" />

-Rounded square icon theme for linux desktops, Mainly Gnome on Fedora Workstation.
+Rounded square icon theme for linux desktops, Mainly aimed at, and tested on Gnome distros like Fedora.
+It is also reported to work well on KDE, XFCE and Mate.
 The goal of this theme is to create a rouded square theme that is faithfull to the application's identity, name and branding and not mimicking another program or operating system.

 ## Install tips